alessandro90/cpputils/README.md

 ## Details

 The tests are downloaded automatically in the build folder and are the only buildable thing.
 So doing `make` will build them.
 All typelist tests are compile-time checks, so if a test fail you get a compile-time error.

+For now only gcc-11 on Ubuntu is used by the CI.